 Lighting Design: Natasha Katz

 Bittersweet musical MAGIC

 Ronan Keating fully embodies the role of an awkward and sensitive balladeer

 It is universally acknowledged that if ones musical is losing momentum, than that musical must be want of stunt casting.
 Well, that was my mood approaching Once, the mighty West End powerhouse that recently announced its forthcoming closure inRead full review

 What you thought

 4 reviews, average rating: (5.0 Stars)

 Went with girlfriend last night.
-We both loved it and would go back and see... more
+We both loved it and would go back and... more

-I've been watching musicals for many years and Once is now my favorite.
-It... more
+I've been watching musicals for many years and Once is now my favorite.... more

-Please note: The term Phoenix Theatre as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Phoenix Theatre and are used herein for factual descriptive purposes only.
-We are in no way associated with or authorized by the Phoenix Theatre and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.
+Please note: The term Phoenix Theatre and/or Once as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Phoenix Theatre and/or Once and are used herein for factual descriptive purposes only.
+We are in no way associated with or authorized by the Phoenix Theatre and/or Once and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.